Daily VideoMarch 25, 2014

 Officials announced Monday that new data shows that Malaysian Airlines flight MH370 almost certainly crashed in the Southern Indian Ocean, killing all passengers onboard.

-The new data came from British firm Inmarsat, and reportedly shows the final satellite ping from the plane west of Perth, Australia, flying south, meaning the plan was surely lost.
+The new data came from British firm Inmarsat, and reportedly shows the final satellite ping from the plane west of Perth, Australia, flying south, meaning the plane was surely lost.

-The exact location of the crash has yet to be pinpointed, though an Australian air force plane spotted four pieces of debris.
+Officials have not yet pinpointed the exact location of the crash, though an Australian air force plane spotted four pieces of debris.
 They dropped smoke to alert others and photographed the evidence.